 - Take out the trash.

-- Spot clean the refrigerator if your landlord requested it.
+- Spot-clean the refrigerator if your landlord requests it.

 - Carry packaging tape in the car with you for any last-minute opening and reclosing of boxes.
 (It always happens!)

-- Make sure after everything is moved to sweep all the floors.
+- After everything is moved, sweep all the floors.

-– Complete another walkthrough after moving is complete then return your keys.
+18. Complete another walkthrough after moving is complete, then return your keys.

-Do a final walk-through of your apartment to ensure everything is gone, and all damage has been remedied.
+Do a final walkthrough of your apartment to ensure everything is gone and all damage has been remedied.
 Let your landlord know the apartment is vacant and return the keys.
-Double-check that he or she has your address and phone number for any follow-up conversations you may have.
+Double-check that they have your address and phone number for any follow-up conversations you may have.